goldenstein64/luau/rfcs/deprecate-getfenv-setfenv.md

 getfenv and setfenv are problematic for a host of reasons:

-- They allow uncontrolled mutation of global environment, which results in deoptimization; various important performance features like builtin calls or imports are disabled when these functions are used.
+- They allow uncontrolled mutation of global environment, which results in deoptimization; various important performance features like built-in calls or imports are disabled when these functions are used.
-- Because of the uncontrolled mutation code that uses getfenv/setfenv can't be typechecked correctly; in particular, injecting new globals is going to produce "unknown globals" warnings, and modifying existing globals can trivially violate soundness wrt type checking
+- Uncontrolled mutation code that uses getfenv/setfenv can't be typechecked correctly; in particular, injecting new globals produces "unknown globals" warnings, and modifying existing globals can trivially violate soundness w.r.t. type checking
-- While these functions can be used for good (once you ignore the issues above), such as custom module systems, statistically speaking they are mostly used to obfuscate code to hide malicious intent.
+- While these functions can be used for good (once you ignore the issues above), such as custom module systems, statistically speaking they are mostly used to obfuscate code that hides malicious intent.

 ## Design